terencechain/consensus-specs/specs/_features/epbs/fork-choice.md

 def notify_ptc_messages(store: Store, state: BeaconState, payload_attestations: Sequence[PayloadAttestation]) -> None:
     """
-    Extracts a list of ``PayloadAttestationMessage`` from ``payload_attestations`` and updates the store with them
+    Extracts a list of ``PayloadAttestationMessage`` from ``payload_attestations`` and updates the store with them These Payload attestations are assumed to be in the beacon block hence signature verification is not needed
     """
     if state.slot == 0:
         return